ForNeVeR/overtone/docs/resources.md

       [COB format][docs.cob], see the description below
 - `THING2` directory (files from this directory are always read from the CD)
-    - `ACT1.WAV`–`ACT4.WAV`: main in-game music, presumably remastered versions of these're available in the "Bonus Content" archive from [My Abandonware][myabandonware.the-tone-rebellion] (TODO: yet to determine)
+    - `ACT1.WAV`–`ACT4.WAV`: main in-game music, presumably remastered versions of these are available in the "Bonus Content" archive from [My Abandonware][my-abandonware.the-tone-rebellion] (TODO: yet to determine)
-    - `AMBIENT1.WAV`–`AMBIENT4.WAV`: other game music files, presumably remastered versiobns of these're available in the "Bonus Content" archive from [My Abandonware][myabandonware.the-tone-rebellion] (TODO: yet to determine)
+    - `AMBIENT1.WAV`–`AMBIENT4.WAV`: other game music files, presumably remastered versions of these are available in the "Bonus Content" archive from [My Abandonware][my-abandonware.the-tone-rebellion] (TODO: yet to determine)
     - `INTRO.AVI`: the introduction video; it wasn't shown in-game, but there's a **Start** menu item to show it in the standard video player.